 Offer your child to connect these pieces together and you will see how easily your child will understand and remember the structure of any paragraph.
 You can complete this task multiple times until your child will master the technique and will be able to divide the paragraph and gather it together without anyone’s help.

 6. Write and edit the paragraphs

 The first thing you need to do is to create a draft of your paragraph, as described above.
 It shouldn’t be flawless and contain only the main ideas you are going to include in the text.

 Then you need to proofread your paragraph multiple times and edit the parts, which don’t seem to fit.

-Not all these tools and methods may help your child to complete a good and a thoughtful paragraph but you should avoid scolding him!
-You need to remember that not all children are born to be writers and your child may have better skills in music, math or dancing.
+Not all these tools and methods may help your child to complete a good and thoughtful paragraph but you should avoid scolding him!
+You need to remember that not all children are born to be writers and your child may have better skills in music, math, or dancing.

 The educational system has made a step forward, neglecting the rules of compulsory studies, so there is always a chance to contact a professional writing service, like Ohmyessay, which will always be ready to help.

 Sasha Capable is a creative freelance writer from Chicago.
 She gained a degree at the University of Chicago and started a career at EssaysArea writing company, who are dealing with all sorts of high school and college tasks.
 Now she writes for the Studiscover blog, where she shares her experience, and works as a part-time editor.
 Sasha improves her skills all time and spends hours, gaining online education and completing various courses.

 Here at Positive Words Research, we are looking to share with our readers original content that hasn’t been published on other sites so if you are comfortable with Positive Words Research being your sole publisher, we are more than happy to share with our readers your inspiring and empowering story.